chrfrantz/SimpleCountingService/README.md

 This service comes with a Dockerfile for deployment.
 To build, call

-`docker build . -t countingService`
+`docker build -t countingservice .`

 For deployment, call

-`docker run -d -p 8080:8080 --name runningService --restart=always countingService`
+`docker run -d -p 8080:8080 --name runningService --restart=always countingservice`

 The repository further includes a complementary client that can be used to evaluate invocation patterns (e.g., errors, distribution across instances in the case of load balancing).